I was injured in a car accident caused by a drunk driver.

 In fact, this duty is even written into the statutory law of Pennsylvania in what is called the "Dram Shop Act" which makes it unlawful for tavern owners to service persons who are "visibly intoxicated," minors, and certain other classes of people.

 Only an attorney can advise you properly as to the extent and application of the laws in such cases.
 Attorney Doug Engelman has been practicing over 20 years and has wide and extensive experience in evaluating, settling, and trying such cases in court.
-Also, Lepley, Engelman and Yaw has an attorney on staff who is also a registered nurse who assists the personal injury department in reviewing your medical records to assure your pain and suffering are fully compensated.
+Also, Lepley, Engelman, Yaw, and Wilk has an attorney on staff who is also a registered nurse who assists the personal injury department in reviewing your medical records to assure your pain and suffering are fully compensated.

 Disclaimer: - These opinions represent a generalization based upon Pennsylvania law as of Nov.
 1, 2014.
 You should consult an attorney and discuss your specific circumstances before taking any action.